Myzraev/HouseMarr/factions/house_marr_fleet.md

 ## Fleet Primus
 **Commanding Officer**: Admiral Aebon Galer

-House Marr's primary fleet, tasked with securing the core systems of the Marr Protectorate
+House Marr's primary fleet, tasked with securing the core systems of the Marr Protectorate.

 ### Vessels in active service: